Movement Science Practicums

 The off-site practicum experiences are conducted with approval* of the practicum coordinator, Lori Gravish Hurtack.
 This culminating experience is designed by the student to be appropriate for the option and the student's goals.
 At least one full semester prior to the beginning of the practicum, procedures and guidelines should be obtained by going to the KINES 495B internship web pages or by going to the Kinesiology Undergraduate Program Office in 275 Recreation Building.
 The practicum application must be submitted by the announced deadline in the semester preceding the practicum experience.
 Also refer to the KINES 495B time-table for mandatory pre-practicum meetings and due dates for required items.

 *Failure to provide a degree audit showing successful completion of all course prerequisites will result in denial of the student to obtain permission to schedule an internship.
+How to download a degree audit

 The on-site practicum experiences are supervised by members of the Department of Kinesiology research faculty.
 These research experiences are tailored to the student and faculty interests in conducting research and special projects.
 The Kines 495B/D application for working with Kines research faculty and the agreement form are available on the KINES 495B Internship web pages or by going to the Kinesiology Undergraduate Program Office in 275 Recreation Building.